 Think about it: if you were a donor and were told exactly how you could multiply your impact on a cause without reaching back into your wallet, wouldn’t you jump at the opportunity?

 If you want donors to help you secure matching gifts, it’s your job to promote them to your supporters.
 For instance, you’ll want to outline the process using these strategies:

 - Incorporate matching gifts into email newsletters

-- Promote matching gifts on social media
+- Promote matching gifts and educational content on social media